Beastsoul123/patient-registral-management/README.md

 ## Smart Contract Overview

-The MedChain platform is powered by a smart contract deployed on the Ethereum blockchain.
+The MedChain platform is powered by a smart contract deployed on the Educhain.
 The contract allows patients to create and manage their health records, grant or revoke access to healthcare providers, and share data with researchers.

 ### Contract Address